How must the church change for a new normal?

 That’s a starting point for the conversations that I think churches need to be having beginning today.
 Not when the church reopens.
 If you wait until then, it’ll probably be too late.
 It will be too easy to go back to doing church the way we’ve always done church, and we will have missed the opportunity of capitalizing on what we’re learning through this interruption.

 If you read through that list of changes and thought, “We would have to become a completely different church in order to make those shifts.”
 That’s my point.

-Do you need a coach to help you consider and implement the types of changes I’ve outlined above?
+Do you need help considering and implementing the types of changes I’ve outlined above?